How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

 \section{Stopping rule for \\non-anonymous workers}

 Depending of the task and qualifications required, some workers may be better than others, and one can often estimate who is better by looking at the past performance.
 We assume workers have a one-dimensional personal measure of {\em expertise} or skill level, which influences their error rate on HITs.
 Further, we assume we have access to a {\em reputation system} which can (approximately and coarsely) rank workers by their expertise level.
 We develop a weighted version of the stopping rule from Section~\ref{sec:unweighted} that is geared to take advantage of such a reputation system.
-We begin by describing a general weighted stopping rule, then detail how we use it.
+We begin by describing a general weighted stopping rule, then detail how we use it. \\